5 Common Misconceptions About Biometrics

 Biometric locks are hard to use!

 Depending on the features and functionality that are required for some environments, the biometric product chosen to be used can require a little more effort.
 For instance, the ACTAtek can be a stand-alone product (working by itself) on one door or networked with many other ACTAteks units & the doors they secure.
 In the case of networking the products together you would need Cat5 network cables & a PC to run the management software.
-This process might sound difficult but it’s not much different than adding a new computer work station to an office network.
+This process might sound difficult but it’s not much different than adding a new computer work station to an office network and for the screen to cast from this pc you might want to use a professional accessory to hold your tv, all the mantelmount reviewed by the experts are top on the market for any indoor or outdoor use.
 The software that runs on the control PC makes managing 100’s of users as easy as working on a common spreadsheet.

 Biometric products are too expensive and the technology isn’t there!